-The rest of this paper is structured as follows.
+This paper fills a gap in the literature by describing the development of a disaggregated agri-food bio-economy IO (BIO) model in order to identify indirect suppliers and thus indirect emissions associated with final agri-food products.
+The model is extended to include a relatively detailed LCA approach to examine between and within-sector differential emissions across the Irish agri-food value chain.
+The paper is structured as follows.
 The next section describes the theory of value chains and the context of the Irish agri-food value chain.
-The methodology and data sections describe the sectoral disaggregation of the agri-food sector and the assignment of emissions in the development of the LCA Bioeconomy IO 'BIO' model.
-The results section presents the structure and associated emissions of the different components of the agri-food value chain.
+The methodology and data sections describe the sectoral disaggregation of the agri-food sector and the assignment of emissions in the development of the LCA 'BIO' model.
+The results section presents the structure and associated emissions of the different components of the agr-food value chain.
 The paper concludes with policy recommendations, analytical caveats and suggestions for future research in this area.
 An Annex containing the detail of the agri-food inter- and within-sector BIO disaggregation is also provided to allow for replication of the model using Farm Accountancy Data Network (FADN) data.